173TECH/sayn/docs/tutorials/tutorial_part1.md

 The following is defined:

 * `required_credentials`: the list of credentials used by the project.
 In this case we have a single credential called `warehouse`.
 The connection details will be defined in `settings.yaml`.
 * `default_db`: the database used by sql and autosql tasks.
-Since we only have 1 credential, this field can be skipped.
+Since we only have 1 credential, this field could be skipped.

 ### Step 2: Define your individual settings with `settings.yaml`